Darren Eliot: Detroit Red Wings

 On September 12, 2014, it was announced that Eliot was named the new Director of Minor Hockey Operations for Little Caesars Amateur Hockey.
 In his new role, Eliot will oversee the day-to-day operations of the Little Caesars AAA hockey program and the Little Caesars Amateur Hockey League (LCAHL), along with serving as the organization's representative to USA Hockey, the Michigan Amateur Hockey Association (MAHA) and the High Performance Hockey League (HPHL).

 Vegas Golden Knights

 On February 13, 2019, it was announced that Eliot was named Vice President of Hockey Programming and Facility Operations for the Vegas Golden Knights.
 He will also oversee the Vegas Jr. Golden Knights program as the club's executive director.

 Broadcasting career

 Eliot worked as an in-studio analyst for Fox Sports Detroit's coverage of the Detroit Red Wings.
 He also contributes as an online columnist for Sports Illustrated.
 Previously, he worked as a national color analyst for Versus as well as locally for the Atlanta Thrashers telecasts on Fox Sports South and SportSouth.
 He also does occasional work for the Big Ten Network.
 Eliot served as the Ice Level Reporter for the 2016 Stanley Cup Finals on NBC Sports Radio.
+Eliot also served as the Ice Level analyst for TNT's coverage of the 2022 and 2024 Stanley Cup Playoffs.